SoftwareEng2-Team/run-for-your-life/README.md

 *Using cellular data can make location tracking more accurate!
 Data rates may apply.*

 #### How To Navigate Our Game
-##### Leaderboard Page
+##### - Leaderboard Page -
 Located on the left, this button takes you to the leaderboard page where you'll see weekly rankings, top players, and key statistics.
-Use this page to compare your performance with others and see where you stand.
+You can use this page to compare your performance with others and see where you stand.
-##### Map Page
+##### - Map Page -
 Found in the center, this button directs you to the map page.
-Here you can start your run, explore new areas, and plan your route.
+You can start your run, explore new areas, and plan your route here.
 This is your primary interface for navigating the game world and claiming territory.
-##### Profile Page
+##### - Profile Page -
 The rightmost button leads to your profile page.
 This page displays your personal stats, achievements, and current ranking.
-It serves as your personal hub to track progress and review your performance.
+It serves as your hub to track progress and review your performance.

 ### How To Play
 - Begin by exploring the map to familiarize yourself with the environment.